awslabs/visual-asset-management-system/README.md

 6. Set the CDK stack name and the region for deployment with environment variables `export AWS_REGION=us-east-1 && export STACK_NAME=dev` - replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.

 7. (Optional) Set the optional feature to deploy the Point Cloud (PC) visualizer pipeline with environment variables `export pipelineActivatePCVisualizer=true` - the point cloud (PC) visualizer pipeline stack is for viewing Point Cloud files in the VAMS visualizer preview.
 You can optionally set this via CDK deploy context parameter.
-Note: This does deploy additional AWS components that may have additional static infrastructure costs.
+Note: This does deploy additional AWS components such as a VPC and EPV endpoints that may have additional static infrastructure costs.

 8. `npm run deploy.dev adminEmailAddress=myuser@example.com` - replace with your email address to deploy.
 An account is created in an AWS Cognito User Pool using this email address.
 Expect an email from no-reply@verificationemail.com with a temporary password.